wjma90/logstash-output-otlp/README.md

 ## Notes

-**Warning** This plugin depends on OpenTelemetry logging libraries are that are alpha quality.
+**Warning** This plugin depends on OpenTelemetry logging libraries.